 Now, let’s discuss how a firm can implement a marketing technology plan successfully and a firm can implement a turnaround to move into that 9% over the next 12 to 24 months.

 Getting to the 9% of “martech nirvana” as Scott Brinker puts it does not inherently require a lot of martech vendor solutions.
 In fact, you may only need a MAP, CRM, Website, and Social Media tool.
-(I talk about the minimum stack here).
 What you do need is a clear plan for your marketing strategy, tactical mix, matched against available martech vendors.
-By plan, I also mean what you plan to do over time.
+By plan, we also mean what you plan to do over time.

 Here is a framework I have been developing to help guide your marketing technology plans.
-The Marketing Automation Maturity Model is not quite like Marketo’s Maturity Model or The Pedowitz Group’s RM6™ assessment.
+The MarTech Maturity Model is not quite like Marketo’s Maturity Model.
 The model here is focused on the use and implementation of marketing technology and when each piece should begin.

 Each Stage has a set of pain points that emerge as you make the marketing automation journey.
 Each Stage has a corresponding Solution involving people and technology that is used to help create leverage for ROI.
 And each Stage takes time.